keithasaurus/koda-validate/docs/philosophy/errors.rst

 Each of the :class:`ErrType<koda_validate.ErrType>` variants represents some distinct use case (have a look over them!), with one exception: ``ValidationErrBase``. ``ValidationErrBase`` is explicitly intended to be subclassed for any need not covered by the core :class:`ErrType<koda_validate.ErrType>`\s.
-One example of such a subclass is ``koda_validate.serialization.errors.SerializableErr``, but you can feel free to define any custom error as a subclass of ``ValidationErrBase`` and type checks should succeed.
+One example of such a subclass is :class:`SerializableErr<koda_validate.serialization.errors.SerializableErr>`, but you can feel free to define any custom error as a subclass of :class:`ValidationErrBase` and type checks should succeed.

 .. _flaterrs-example:

 Converting ``Invalid`` to Other Formats
 ---------------------------------------
-In Koda Validate, ``Invalid`` objects are not usually the final form you'll want for errors;
+In Koda Validate, :class:`Invalid` objects are not usually the final form you'll want for errors;
 you'll usually want to convert them to something more useful for your specific use case.

-It's helpful to understand that ``Invalid`` errors typically form into trees (which mirror the structure of the :class:`Validator<koda_validate.Validator>` they come from):
+It's helpful to understand that :class:`Invalid` errors typically form into trees (which mirror the structure of the :class:`Validator<koda_validate.Validator>` they come from):

 .. code-block:: python